How to Use 911 Service Effectively

 Post Your Address Clearly & Prominently on Your Home

 Posting your address at the driveway entrance (from both directions) and on your structure will help emergency responders find the location quicker and alleviate any confusion as to whether they have the correct location.
 Try using something reflective or illuminated so that it can be seen in the evening as well as during the day.

 As much as telecommunication advancements can enhance the quality of our lives, be mindful that it will not always work as expected when summoning help during an emergency.
 Be educated on how such devices, systems and services are used in your personal life and in your work environment.

 See the Technologies Information (PDF) handout to learn how different technology offerings work with 911 services.
-You may further enhance public-safety response to you by providing specific information you want 911 operators to know; learn how to register a personal/household profile with Smart911.
+You may further enhance public-safety response to you by providing specific information you want 911 operators to know.

 While at Work & Public Facilities